-His current research activity is focused on two themes: 1) economic evaluations of healthcare technologies (cost-effectiveness, cost-utilicy and budget impact analysis); 2) analysis of health technology markets in terms of performance, innovation and reaction to public policies.
-He published several articles on international peer-reviewed journals and He is author of a number of chapters in monographic works.
+His current research activity is focused on three themes: 1) economic evaluations of healthcare technologies (cost-effectiveness, cost-utilicy and budget impact analysis); 2) analysis of health technology markets in terms of performance, innovation and reaction to public policies; 3) Market and Patient Access.
+He published several articles on international peer-reviewed journals and he is author of a number of chapters in monographic works.
 Since 2015 he authors the chapter on healthcare expenditure on the OASI report, the most important Italian annual publication on the issues related to the healthcare system.

 Francesco published serveral articles on «Sole 24 Ore Sanità» and is the author of a book regarding management and organization of clinical trials.
 As an expert, he is often involved in advisory boards for companies operating in the pharmaceutical / medical devices industry.

 Francesco holds a MSc in Healthcare Management and a PhD in Morphological Sciences.
 He graduated in Medical biotechnology.